 American University of Antigua (AUA) College of Medicine has always been a unique Caribbean medical school.
-Since its inception ten years ago, it has developed a medical education experience that can’t be replicated anywhere else.
-Here are some of the reasons AUA stands out above the rest:
+Since its inception 10 years ago, it has developed a medical education experience that can’t be replicated anywhere else.
+Here are some of the reasons AUA stands above the rest:

 Every Caribbean island can boast abundant sunshine and a tranquil environment, but Antigua has many other perks that aren’t always found elsewhere.
 The official language is English so you don’t need to learn an additional language to get around and there’s an international airport that is served by several major airlines.
 Beyond this, there’s a rainforest with zip lining excursions, hundreds of white sand beaches, and great nightlife in St. John’s.
 Antigua is an exceptional island and has something to satisfy every interest.

 AUA is the only Caribbean medical school approved by the American Association of Physicians of Indian Origin (AAPI) as the leader in international medical education.
 AAPI is a prestigious organization that has represented Indian-American physicians for decades.
 This approval came after an extensive review of the campus and the academic community – proving that the education you receive here is one of the best in the world.

 Articulation Agreements with AICASA & Bridge to MD

 AUA has more opportunities for you to prepare for medical school than many other institutions through articulation agreements with American International College of Arts and Sciences – Antigua (AICASA) and the Bridge to MD program.
 AICASA gives high school graduates the opportunity to begin their medical education right after graduating.
 The Bridge to MD program offers applicants the opportunity to strengthen their chances of being accepted to and succeeding in medical school by improving study skills and participating in a rigorous science curriculum.
 Qualified students who successfully complete these programs are guaranteed admission into AUA, one of the top Caribbean medical schools.